 Love corn dogs?
 This homemade version is gluten free, and delicious with a dollop of mustard.

 Get the recipe now on Erika’s Gluten-free Kitchen.

 A blend of gluten-free flour, parmesan, and cayenne pepper, these spicy cheese sticks are crisp and flavorful, and easy to cut into fun shapes for a nice presentation.

 Mona shares the recipe at Queen of My Kitchen.

-Miso, mayo, and sriracha flavor this Asian twist on classic deviled eggs, topped with a sprinkling of black sesame seeds, scallions, and cilantro.
+Miso, mayo, and spicy sriracha flavor this taste sensation, a twist on classic deviled eggs.
+And they’re topped with a sprinkling of black sesame seeds, scallions, and cilantro.